The Many Faces of Nonviolence

 According to Batcher, society has improved in several areas due to the Occupy D.C. movement.
 The underlying theme of all these changes is the same: the conversation has changed.
 While no legislature has been passed to address the concerns of the millions who protested in Occupy movements around the country, it has become more acceptable to talk about things that may have been taboo prior to movement, such as criticizing capitalism.

 After his work with the Occupy D.C. movement and the Learning Collective, Batcher continue his activist efforts by protesting against various extremist groups in the United States.
 While nonviolence is not always the first thought for others partaking in these movements, Batcher has used nonviolent tactics that he strengthened during his time at NI in order to achieve impressive victories.
-When asked to reflect on his time at NI, Batcher responded, “It’s important to challenge the stigma of movements and activists, because the stigma prevents people from joining.
+When asked to reflect on his time at NVI, Batcher responded, “It’s important to challenge the stigma of movements and activists, because the stigma prevents people from joining.
 I think Nonviolence International does a really good job at that.”

-Our organization is proud to be tied to Andrew Batcher, the work he has accomplished at NI, and what he has gone on to do in his own life.
+Our organization is proud to be tied to Andrew Batcher, the work he has accomplished at NVI, and what he has gone on to do in his own life.
 As Nonviolence International celebrates its thirty years of impressive history, we also celebrate Andrew Batcher.